kyma-project/examples/prometheus/README.md

 ## Installation

 ### Preparation
-1. Assure that the Kyma monitoring stack running in your cluster is limited to detection of kubernetes resources in the kyma-system namespace only, so that there can be no side-effects with the additional custom stack:
+1. If you cluster was installed manually using the Kyma CLI, you must assure that the Kyma monitoring stack running in your cluster is limited to detection of Kubernetes resources only in the `kyma-system` Namespace.
+To rule out that there are any side effects with the additional custom stack, run:
-> **NOTE**: That step is only needed for clusters installed manually via the Kyma CLI
     ```bash
     kyma deploy --component monitoring --value monitoring.prometheusOperator.namespaces.releaseNamespace=true
     ```